 The CU SPRINT in its fullest form takes five days.
 Alternative variations can last between one and four days depending on the complexity of the problem explored.

-The five day SPRINT can be used to develop new and existing Higher Education degree courses over a solid five day block.
-Utilising design thinking principles, it saves time and increases efficiency.
+The full CU SPRINT can be used to develop new and existing Higher Education degree courses over a solid four day period.
+Utilising design thinking principles, it saves time and increases quality.